The Unspoken Truth About Prostaglandin (Hormone-Based) Lash Serums

 - Isopropanol Phenyl-hydroxyl-pentene Dihydroxy-cyclopentyl-heptenate

 - Trifluoromethyl Dechloro Ethylprostenolamide

-These ingredients are prohibited from using in cosmetics based on Health Canada guidelines.
+These ingredients are prohibited from being used in cosmetics based on Health Canada guidelines.
 You can only purchase a prostaglandin-based serum via your doctor as a prescription is required.
-These products are sold as a medication, and not as a cosmetic for legit reasons.
-There are also no long-term tests for prolonged growth hormone application other than random images on the web of drooping eyelids, skin darkening, and change of iris colour.
+These products are sold as medication and not as cosmetics for legit reasons.
+There are no long-term tests for prolonged growth hormone application other than random images on the web of drooping eyelids, skin darkening, and iris colour change.